 If you have a dog hair is going to get everywhere, but there are a few measures you can take to reduce their shedding.

-Regular baths can also help keep the shedding down a bit.
-I haven’t found any magical shampoo that seems to work any better than others – it’s just the physical act of lathering and bathing that seems to remove a lot of hair.
-Just be careful not to over bathe – this can lead to dry skin.
+Regular baths also help to keep the shedding down a bit.
+I haven’t found any magical shampoo that seems to work any better than others – it’s just the physical act of lathering and rinsing that removes a lot of hair.
+Feeding a high quality diet can also decrease excessive shedding.

 What Are Your Favorite Methods For Cleaning Up Dog Hair?